-- The practice has reviewed all requirements for participation in the QIPS program for the applicable measurement year and will further review any changes made by Independence that are communicated in writing to each practice. - The practice understands the incentive payment and CMF (ending in December 2021) that can be earned under the QIPS program are paid on an annual basis. - The Practice Champion and Clinical Champion understand and review QIPS program performance annually and communicate performance results to the practice(s). - The practice must use the NaviNet® web portal (NaviNet Open), PEAR Practice Management, or other electronic means identified by Independence as the primary mechanism for claims status inquiries, adjustment requests, referrals, and initiation of applicable authorizations. - The practice must be registered for electronic funds transfer (EFT) and must complete the following transactions electronically: - member eligibility inquiries - claims submissions - encounters - The practice must be enabled to use PEAR AR to view all QIPS program-related reports in addition to other valuable value-based data.
-Access to applications within the PEAR portal is subject to acceptance of certain Terms of Use. - CPC+ practices are required to use the Certified Electronic Health Record Technology that meets the Office of the National Coordinator for Health Information Technology 2015 guidelines, which may be periodically updated.
-The CPC+ program will be ending in December 2021. - Certain Family/General Practice or Internal Medicine/Geriatrics practices that fail to meet average performance thresholds will be placed in an engagement program to aid in improving performance. - To the extent any of the information is found to be inaccurate or untrue, or the practices are not in compliance with such representations and warranties, the practice's participation in the QIPS program will be immediately terminated and may result in the forfeiture of any unpaid QIPS program incentive payments. - Independence has the right to verify such information, in its sole discretion, at any time.
+- The practice has reviewed all requirements for participation in the QIPS program for the applicable measurement year and will further review any changes made by Independence that are communicated in writing to each practice. - The Practice Champion and Clinical Champion understand and review QIPS program performance annually and communicate performance results to the practice(s). - The practice must use PEAR Practice Management, or other electronic means identified by Independence as the primary mechanism for claims status inquiries, adjustment requests, referrals, and initiation of applicable authorizations. - The practice must be registered for electronic funds transfer (EFT) and must complete the following transactions electronically: - member eligibility inquiries - claims submissions - encounters - The practice must be enabled to use PEAR AR to view all QIPS program-related reports in addition to other valuable value-based data.
+Access to applications within the PEAR portal is subject to acceptance of certain Terms of Use. - The Provider Experience questionnaire, available through PEAR AR, is an important internal tool to gauge your experience with Independence.
+We value your thoughts and opinions.
+For measurement year 2022, practices are strongly encouraged to complete the questionnaire when completing the opt-in process.
+Starting with measurement year 2023, completion of the questionnaire will be required for participation in QIPS. - Certain Family/General Practice or Internal Medicine/Geriatrics practices that fail to meet average performance thresholds will be placed in an engagement program to aid in improving performance. - To the extent any of the information is found to be inaccurate or untrue, or the practices are not in compliance with such representations and warranties, the practice's participation in the QIPS program will be immediately terminated and may result in the forfeiture of any unpaid QIPS program incentive payments. - Independence has the right to verify such information, in its sole discretion, at any time.